 Wine #1: Solo Quinta 2015

 A blend of five grapes, four white (Fetească Regală, Muscat Ottonel, Sauvignon Blanc, Chardonnay) and one red (Negru de Dragăşani), 13.5% abv.
-This is the only wine that I could find on the UK market from Tanners Wines.

 - Producer: Cramele Recaş, one of the biggest Romanian exporters in UK, with roots in Bristol.